Loree Rackstraw

-Loree Rackstraw (born June 27, 1931 - May 8, 2018) was an American literary critic and memoirist.
-She taught English at the University of Northern Iowa from 1966–1996, and she was the author of Love As Always, Kurt: Vonnegut As I Knew Him (2009).
+Loree Rackstraw (June 27, 1931 – May 8, 2018) was an American literary critic and memoirist.
+She taught English at the University of Northern Iowa from 1966 to 1996, and she was the author of Love As Always, Kurt: Vonnegut As I Knew Him (2009).

 Biography

-Loree Rackstraw was born Lora Lee Pugh on June 27, 1931 in Omaha, Nebraska.
-She received an undergraduate degree in Philosophy from Grinnell College in 1953, and an MFA in English at the University of Iowa.
+Loree Rackstraw was born Lora Lee Pugh on June 27, 1931, in Omaha, Nebraska.
+She received an undergraduate degree in philosophy from Grinnell College in 1953, and an MFA in English at the University of Iowa.
 While at the University of Iowa as a student in the Iowa Writers' Workshop, one of her instructors in 1965-1966 was Kurt Vonnegut, with whom she began a friendship that lasted more than forty years and which is documented in Love As Always, Kurt: Vonnegut As I Knew Him.

 In 1966, Rackstraw began a thirty-year career in the Department of English Language and Literature at the University of Northern Iowa, where she taught courses in fiction writing, literature, mythology and humanities.
 She also served as a fiction editor and reviewer for the North American Review and was a long-time member of the College Hill Neighborhood Association in Cedar Falls, Iowa.